giomasce/asmc/G_LANGUAGE.md

    required before using non-stack commands, like execution flow control and variable introduction commands.

+ * **Return from function** Writing a token `ret` causes the function to immediately return.
+If the stack is not empty, its top value is the function return value.
+If the stack is empty, the return value is unspecified.

+The following non-stack commands are supported.
+When they are executed, the stack must be empty (and, correspondingly, they leave it empty).

+ * **Code block** At any point a scoped block can be begun with the command `{` and closed with the corresponding `}`.
+All variables definitions inside the block expire when the block is closed.
+The stack does not need to be empty at the end of the block, but if it is not, it is flushed.

+ * **Local variable definition** Writing `$NAME` a new variable with name `NAME` is introduced.
+Its initial value is unspecified (differently from global variables).

+ * **Conditional block** The `if` token introduces a conditional block.
+It must be followed by one or more stack commands (except `ret`) and then by a code block, defined as above.
+When the conditional block is executed, first the guard stack commands are evaluated and must leave exactly one value in the stack: if such value is zero, control is directly trasfered to the end of the block.
+If not, the block is executed normally.
+Differently from C, the `if` command must guard a block; it cannot guard a single expression.

+ * **Repeated block** Then `while` token introduces a repeated block.
+Its syntax is identical to the conditional block, except for the usage of `while` instead of `if`.
+Its semantic is also identical, except that at the end of the block execution the guard expression is evaluated again, and if it still non-zero, the block is executed again.

+The function's formal parameters are not directly available as named variables.
+However, they can be retrieved with the `param` predefined function, described below.

+## Predefined functions

+The following functions are always available in a G program, without having to be manually defined.

+ * `param` (1 argument) returns the `n`-th formal parameter to the enclosing function, where `n` is the value passed to `param`.
+If `n` is larger or equal then the number of parameters, the behaviour is unspecified.
+The zeroth parameter is the one that was pushed *last* on the stack before calling the enclosing function.
+Therefore in the following snippet:

+        fun test 2 {
+          $a $b
+          @a 0 param = ;
+          @b 1 param = ;
+        }

+        fun test2 0 {
+          0 1 test ;
+        }

+   `a` will have value `1` and `b` will have value `0` inside `test`.

+ * `+` (2 arguments) returns the sum of its two arguments.

+ * `-` (2 arguments) returns the difference of its two arguments (the earliest pushed minus the latest pushed).

+ * TODO

+## Common coding suggestions

+This section is not normative, but G programmers are encouraged to follow it so that G programs remain as readable as possible.

-   This command clearly bears a similarity with the C semicolon, which is used to close statements.
+ * The `;` command clearly bears a similarity with the C semicolon, which is used to close statements.
 In G there are no statements, so there is no need to close them; as a result, in general `;` commands are only really required when you need to call a non-stack command.
 However, it is suggested to still use them in the C way, to improve readability and to drop the stack as soon as it is not needed anymore (this also prevents leftover stack elements to be